When it comes to suits, rules should be bent, but not broken by most people. There are many ways to look at the way history treats the trendsetters.

 Match Your Shoes

-Matching shoes with a suit is a lot more complex, and requires a lot more care when making a decision.
-Even if the default go to is black, it’s not true when people say black goes with everything.
+Matching your shoes’ color with a suit is a lot more complicated and requires a lot more care when making a decision.
+Even if the default go-to is black, it’s not true when people say black goes with everything.

-It is however true that black is the least offensive color to pair with a suit.
-There are dedicated articles associated to matching shoes to suits, and it goes beyond colors to eventually mention styles.
+It is, however, true that black is the least offensive color to pair with a suit.
+I’ve dedicated a full article about matching shoes to suits, and it goes beyond colors to eventually mention styles.

-Found the right color shoe to go with your suit, one that compliments both your belt and tie!
+Found the right color shoe to go with your suit, which compliments both your belt and tie!
 Take a close look, as the style may end up being a big problem if it clashes with the rest of the outfit.

 All of these looks represent you to the fullest, but you can’t get to that point without putting in the legwork to figure out the little stuff.

 Champions are made through their actions – nothing more, nothing less.
 So if your first act for the day is putting on a suit that represents your inner self, anything less than the perfect match is unacceptable.